-AIMS undertakes monitoring, research and reporting and provides advice to state and territory governments addressing the information needs of the Reef 2050 Long-Term Sustainability Plan, the impacts of the development and operations of specific ports and the impacts of contaminants introduced into marine systems through shipping, processing facilities and other sources adjacent to coastal ecosystems.
+AIMS undertakes a broad range of monitoring, research and reporting and provides, for example, advice to state and territory governments addressing information needs for regional strategic planning (e.g. Reef 2050 Plan, Darwin Harbour Master Planning), quantifying potential impacts of the development and operations of specific ports and coast infrastructure and the impacts of contaminants introduced into marine systems through offshore and coastal industries and other sources adjacent to coastal ecosystems.
 Consistent with our focus on tropical waters, we work most closely with the governments of Queensland, Western Australia and the Northern Territory.